ruwanswarna/DIP-project/README.md

 - Nymphs: 230 < p white / else black
 - Adult whiteflies: 13 > p  white / else black
 - Exoskeletons: 64 > p  white / else black
-- Leaf Leisions and Fingi: 128 > p  white / else black
+- Leaf Leisions and Fungi: 128 > p  white / else black

 ## Removing invalid objects from thresholded images
 After thresholding is done all objects in thresholded images smaller than 10% of the size of the largest object is removed.